MrAsian/Rando-Scripto/README.md

 # Ubuntu-Hardening-1
 Script to be used on Ubuntu images during CyberPatriot competitions.
 Created in 2016.
-Ongoing project.

 This is an outdated version of the scripte.
 Go [here](https://github.com/MrAsian/Ubuntu-Hardening-2) for the updated and revised version of the script.